RedVortex/abort-s3-multipart/README.md

 So...

  - You need the aws-cli from Amazon.
- - You need to have it already configured and working with your keys.
+ - You need to have aws-cli already configured and working with your keys.

 ```
 https://docs.aws.amazon.com/cli/latest/userguide/installing.html